**Important Disclaimer:** *This information is for educational purposes only and does not constitute marketing of any specific Medicare plan. Please contact Medicare.gov, 1-800-MEDICARE, or your local State Health Insurance Program (SHIP) to get information on all of your options. This material is n

 **Coverage in General Hospitals**

-Mental health care in general hospital psychiatric units has no day limits and follows standard Medicare Part A rules:
+Mental health care in general hospital psychiatric units has no day limits and follows standard Medicare Part A rules.
+For 2026:

 **Covered Outpatient Services**